Volsci devictis Veliternus ager ademptus: Velitras coloni ab urbe missi et colonia deducta. The Volsci, having been

 Fountain at Piazza Mazzini

-(above) 1787 inscription celebrating the opening of a hostel for travellers along Via Appia by Pope Pius VI;
+(above) 1787 inscription celebrating the opening of a comfortable inn for travellers along Via Appia by Pope Pius VI;

 (below) reliefs celebrating the role of Velletri as capital of Priovincia Marittima and the return of Pope Pius IX